christianseyboth/bolt-hackathon/docs/EMAIL_DELETION_API.md

 ## Important Notes

-⚠️ **WARNING**: This API permanently deletes emails using POP3.
-Deleted emails cannot be recovered!
+⚠️ **WARNING**: This API deletes emails using IMAP.
+Deleted emails are moved to trash or permanently removed depending on server configuration!

 -   Emails are permanently removed from the server
 -   No backup or trash folder is used